trothenbacher/TheMealApp/README.md

 # What I Learned
 * Working with React 16.X.X
-* Working with react-navigation V 3.XX.X
+* Working with react-navigation 3.XX.X
 * Advanced app styling
 * Usage of Hooks
 * Usage of Redux (single source of truth, state is read-only, changes are made with pure functions)